e-mobadara/AudioManagingModule/README.md

 	}
 ```

-## Step3.Move packages to your project.

-## Step4.Change XML files so that it conforms your game style.
+## Step3.Change XML files so that it conforms your game style.

-## Step5.Use The Module to get audio files
+## Step4.Use The Module to get audio files

 ```
   MediaPlayer audiofile=